tonybatts/simpsons-shuffler/README.md

 # Setting up the Raspberry Pi Zero W Simpsons Shuffler

 # Step 1: Rasbian lite image
-  - Download Rasbian lite image from here https://www.raspberrypi.org/downloads/raspbian/
+  - Download the Rasbian lite image https://www.raspberrypi.org/downloads/raspbian/
-  - Bake image onto your sd card (i used 64gb) I used ApplePi Baker
+  - Bake image onto your sd card using ApplePi Baker or alternative

 # Step 2: Activate WiFi
-  - plug your keyboard into your pi
+  - Plug your keyboard into your pi
   - Plug pi into a tv or monitor and let it boot for the first time (can take a while so be patient)
-  - username is "pi" password is "raspberry"
+  - Default username is "pi" password is "raspberry"
-  - type into the command line "sudo raspi-config" and follow the instructions to set up wifi If having trouble with WiFi please refer here https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md
+  - Type into the command line "sudo raspi-config" and hit enter.
+Follow the instructions to set up wifi *If having trouble with WiFi please refer here https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md

-# Step 3: Get omx player (player we will be using)
+# Step 3: Install omx player (This is how we will be playing the video files)
-  - Type into the command line "sudo apt-get install omxplayer"
+  - Type into the command line "sudo apt-get install omxplayer" and press enter.

-Wait until finished downloading and installing and then reboot to activate changes
+  - Once finished downloading and installing reboot the pi
-  - "sudo reboot"
+  -  Type "sudo reboot" and hit enter

 # Step 4: Make file on the pi for the script
-  - change the directory to the one where the script will be "cd /home/pi"
+  - Change the directory to where the script will live "cd /home/pi"
-  - create the file where the script will be "sudo nano buttonscript.py" You can type the script in right now or you can use an ftp to find that file you just created and copy and paste the code that i've added to the bottom of this guide (i recommend copy and pasting)
+  - Create a file in that directory "sudo nano buttonscript.py" You can type the script in right now ssh in later and copy and paste the code that I've added to the bottom of this guide (I recommend copy and pasting)

 # Step 5: Have the script start on boot
-  - "cd /lib/systemd/system/"
+  - Type "cd /lib/systemd/system/" and hit enter
-  - create button.service file "sudo nano button.service"
+  - Create button.service file "sudo nano button.service"
-Add the text below to button.service
+  * Add the text below to button.service

 [Unit]
 Description=buttonscript